18749-Team-7/barebones_chat_server/README.md

 # Barebones single-server multiple-client UDP chat server

 ## Introduction
-Barebones implementation of a single-server multiple-client UDP chat server for the 18-749 (Building Reliable Distributed Systems) project.
+Barebones implementation of a single-server multiple-client TCPIP chat server for the 18-749 (Building Reliable Distributed Systems) project.
 Operation is as simple as can be: users connect to the server with a username and begin chatting.
 That's it!

 ## Table of contents
 <!--ts-->